SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 ## Complex Conditions – Problems

-**The third** problem of the "Programming Basics" Practical Exam includes **several nested checks combined with simple calculations**.
+**The third** problem of the Practical Exam includes **several nested checks combined with simple calculations**.
 Here are a few problems:

 ### Problem: Date After 5 days